OGggggish/tt-ota-sky130/docs/info.md

 | Regulation point | 1.500 V | 1.5008 V (light and heavy load) |
 | Dropout (pre-layout) | 14.8 mV @ 1.1 mA | — |

 All corners clear the ≥45° stability floor with ≥6.8° to spare; the layout parasitic cost is a uniform 3.0–3.6° of phase margin across corners.
 Droop is quoted from a 0.1 mA bench baseline; with only the µA-scale divider load the dip is slightly deeper.
 The layout is DRC-clean — **Tiny Tapeout precheck: 15/15 checks green** — and LVS-clean (netgen: *Circuits match uniquely*).
-Bode and transient plots: `sim/bode_pex_*.svg`, `sim/tran_step_pex_tt.svg`.
+Bode and load-step plots are shown in the repository README; the full set lives in `sim/`.

 ## How to test